 From the outset, it's worth noting that, for many people, sobriety isn't a choice, so much as it is a necessary solution to alcoholism or alcohol addiction—as was initially the case for Holly Whitaker, author of Quit Like a Woman: The Radical Choice To Not Drink In a Culture Obsessed With Alcohol.
 "To others, this idea of not drinking [can seem] very countercultural.
 It's weird to not partake in something that the majority of people do," she says in the episode.

-This sense of isolation for non-imbibers can also extend to folks who've simply chosen a sober lifestyle for health reasons (which can include a more regulated mood and heightened focus) or other personal reasons outside of alcoholism.
+This sense of isolation for non-imbibers can also extend to folks who've simply chosen a sober lifestyle for health reasons (which can include a more regulated mood and heightened focus) or other personal reasons outside of alcoholism (if you've ever wondered "how alcohol affects body odor" or "how does alcohol affect sleep," you might be surprised at the findings).
 And that just underscores how important it is to rethink any presumptions you might have about those who don't drink.
 Meeting a sober person should be as unsurprising as meeting someone who enjoys a nightly glass of red—and in that case, you shouldn't suspect either person is having more fun than the other.

 "[Dry January] normalizes the conversation around taking a break from alcohol and helps normalize sobriety for people that absolutely cannot drink." —Holly Whitaker, author of Quit Like a Woman: The Radical Choice To Not Drink In a Culture Obsessed With Alcohol